SKChristopher/daily-christ/src/pages/2020-01/2020-01-24/index.md

 ---
 path: "/71"
 date: "2020/01/24"
-title: "Chinese New Year 🐀"
+title: "Lunar New Year 🐀"
 ---

 about to enter my new life 🧧🐉